 Hygrometers measure relative humidity.
-They are useful both for testing a seed sample's equilibrium relative humidity (as explained on p.
-15 of this booklet) and to monitor relative humidity in a seed drying or storage box (see sheet 2).
+They are useful both for testing a seed sample's equilibrium relative humidity (as explained in p.
+9 of this booklet) and to monitor relative humidity in a seed drying or storage box (see sheet 2).

 There are all sorts of instruments on the market for measuring hygrometry.
 Many of them also measure temperature.
-Main differences are: mechanical (hair hygrometer) or digital; whether they can be read remotely or not; and whether they record data over time or not.
+Main differences are if they are mechanical (hair hygrometer) or digital, whether they can be read remotely or not and whether they record data over time or not.
 They all have advantages and disadvantages, choosing among them will depend on how you will use your hygrometer(s).